Searches

-Disable offline files in Windows 7
+Disable Offline Files in Windows 7

 The Windows 7 Offline Files feature allows you to keep on your computer, copies of files normally stored on the network.
 When you select a network file or folder to make available offline, Windows automatically creates a copy of that file or folder on your computer.